 Getting Away From Conflict Minerals

-Once a source of protest from Greenpeace and other environmental groups, Apple is nearing total elimination of any conflict minerals from its products.
+Once a source of protest from Greenpeace and other environmental groups, Apple is nearing the total elimination of any conflict minerals from its products.
 Unfortunately, it’s often very hard to track some of the smelters and refiners particularly from parts of Central Africa, some of which use child labor or slavery to source their materials.
 Despite this obstacle, in 2016 Apple Inc. stated that it would audit 100 percent of its conflict mineral suppliers.

-Starting in 2010, Apple worked extensively with their vendors to expand the base of conflict-free certified smelters and refiners.
+Starting in 2010, Apple worked extensively with its vendors to expand the base of conflict-free certified smelters and refiners.
 And Apple eliminated any provider that did not meet conflict-free standards.
-So while Apple isn’t yet able to claim that its products are 100% conflict-free, all of its smelters and refiners of tin, tantalum, tungsten and gold are now subject to these third-party audits.
+So while Apple isn’t yet able to claim that its products are 100% conflict-free, all of its smelters and refiners of tin, tantalum, tungsten, and gold are now subject to these third-party audits.
 This continuous progress earned them high marks from Greenpeace.